 If you’re going to be doing a lot of walking or taking public transportation, then it’s worth considering a travel backpack instead of traditional luggage.
 A backpack will be much easier to carry around and will leave your hands free for other things.
 Investing in a comfy travel backpack is worth it for your future self.
 Additionally, make sure to pack light!
 This will make your life a lot easier.
 It’s tempting to want to bring everything with you on vacation, but trust us, you don’t need it all.
 Just pack the essentials and leave the rest at home.
 If you’re not sure what to pack, there are plenty of packing lists online that can help you out.
 By packing light, you’ll thank yourself later.

 There are so many accommodation options nowadays, from Airbnbs to hostels.
 Do your research in advance to figure out what kind of accommodation will best suit your needs.
 If you’re traveling on a budget, then a hostel may be a good option for you.
 Hostels are great because they offer a place to sleep and often have communal kitchens where you can prepare your own meals.
 This can help you save money on food costs.
 If you’re traveling with a partner or friend, then an Airbnb may be a better option for you.
 You’ll have more privacy and space than you would at a hostel, and you may even get access to a kitchen so that you can cook your own meals.
-Regardless of what kind of accommodation you choose, make sure to read reviews in advance so that you know what to expect.
+However, regardless of what kind of accommodation you choose, be sure to visit a website like This Hotel for reviews and recommendations of hotels and hostels worldwide in advance so that you know what to expect.

 3. Get around like a local